balashev/spectro/docs/gui.rst

     $ path/to/python.exe path/to/spectro/sviewer/__main__.py

+Alternatively, you can run the code from the folder where specto is located

+    $ path/to/python.exe -m spectro.sviewer

-Alternatively, one can use convenient IDE to run the __main__.py, for example PyCharms, Spider, MScode, etc.
+Or one can use convenient IDE to run the __main__.py, for example PyCharms, Spider, MScode, etc.

 Main window